Factbox-Views of frontrunners to succeed UK's Boris Johnson

 "We need to build a new consensus on people coming to our country.
 Yes to hard working, talented innovators, but crucially, control of our borders," he said in his campaign speech.

-On cost of living: As finance minister Sunak launched a series of support packages worth a total of 37 billion pounds ($44.14 billion) to help Britons cope with rising costs.
-Before resigning, he indicated that he was willing to go further if needed.
+On cost of living: As finance minister Sunak launched support packages worth a total of 37 billion pounds ($44.14 billion) to help Britons cope with rising costs.
+Before resigning, he indicated he was willing to go further if needed.

 On Brexit: Sunak voted for Brexit in 2016.